emacsway/timescreen/README.rst

     timescreen project_name

-And press C-c on end of work.
+And press C-c on end of work on ticket.
+Type asked data for log file.

 Homepage https://bitbucket.org/emacsway/timescreen